mounikaadhoni/API-INTEGRATION-AND-DATA-VISUALIZATION/README.md

 *MENTOR*:NEELA SANTHOSH

-DESCRIPTION:

-Weather Forecast Visualization – Codetech IT Solutions Pvt Ltd Overview
+DESCRIPTION:API INTEGRATION AND DATA VISUALIZATION

+Overview

 This project demonstrates API integration and data visualization using Python, aimed at providing a clear, interactive way to analyze weather trends.
-It fetches real-time weather forecast data for Hyderabad from the OpenWeatherMap API and visualizes key parameters such as temperature, humidity, and wind speed over a five-day period.
-The project showcases practical skills in API interaction, data processing, and visualization techniques, and is designed to run on a cross-platform Python environment including Windows, macOS, and Linux.
+It fetches real-time weather forecast data for Hyderabad from

+the OpenWeatherMap API and visualizes key parameters such as temperature, humidity, and wind speed over a five-day period.
+The project showcases practical skills in API interaction, data processing, and

+visualization techniques, and is designed to run on a cross-platform Python environment including Windows, macOS, and Linux.

 The goal of this project is to demonstrate how real-world data can be accessed programmatically and presented in an informative and visually appealing manner.
-It is suitable for academic projects, professional portfolios, and as a foundation for more advanced weather data analysis applications.
+It is suitable for academic projects, professional

+portfolios, and as a foundation for more advanced weather data analysis applications.

 Features